Posted on

 The lantern in question was candle powered, dating it to the 1870s or 1880s before paraffin became more widely used.
 For an item the best part of 120 years old and which had clearly spent most of its life as a working lantern, it was in remarkably good condition.

 This was done using Superfast Steel Epoxy Putty.
 Superfast Steel comes in a pre-formatted 114g stick.
-The user cuts off the amount of putty required and then mixes it by hand, instigating a chemical reaction between the resin and hardener.
+The user cuts off the amount of putty required and mixes it by hand, instigating a chemical reaction between the resin and hardener.

 To create a new candleholder, Superfast Steel was moulded into the required shape to make the platform.
-Once the platform had cured, the spike was shaped and added.
+Once the putty platform had cured, the spike was shaped and added.
 Whilst soft, the spike was pushed into the existing fitting to ensure it was a perfect fit.

 When the door was closed, this metal wire could now drop into an existing latch attached to the opposite side of the lantern, locking it in place and preventing the candle from blowing out.

-A coating of black paint was added to the wire, the plastic tubing and the Superfast Steel to complete the restoration at a cost of under £15.
+A coating of black paint was added to the wire, the plastic tubing and the Superfast Steel to complete the restoration at a cost of under £20.

 The lantern is now lighting up a garden in East Sussex and ready for another 120 years of service.
 Arthur J. Poole himself would have been impressed.